- Define developmentally appropriate physical activity.

 Outdoor environments are natural settings for physical activity.
 In fact, a lot of us may be more likely to associate physical activity with being outdoors.
 Think about times when you took a walk or a run in your neighborhood, when you walked, hiked, or played games in a park, when you explored a nature trail, or when you spent time gardening or cleaning up your backyard.
 Those activities probably made you feel good, energized, and even rejuvenated.

 The busy lifestyles of families can result in a lot of indoor time for many children.
 School-age children might spend the majority of their day in a school setting, only going outside for their designated 60 minutes a day.
 Having a love and respect for the outdoors will increase the chances of children learning to make physical activity a part of their lives.
-Encourage as much outdoor time as possible, plan activities that include their natural surroundings and bring the outside indoors to learn and discover.
+Thinking beyond the timeframes caregivers and teachers typically have alloted for outdoor activity, encourage as much outdoor time as possible; when possible, plan activities that include their natural surroundings and bring the outside indoors to learn about and discover.

 The Apply section has tools to help you work with staff to develop or improve outdoor spaces for active play.
 Review the guidelines in those documents.
 Look for several key elements: